fboussemart/password/README.md

     </Switch>
     ```
     - The two first routes are classical ones.
 See [react-router-dom](https://reacttraining.com/react-router/web/guides/quick-start) for more explanations.
+    - `<ProtectedRoute/>` is defined in file *password/client/src/Login.js*.
+A protected route is effective only if a user is connected.
+    - The fourth route points to component `<Login/>` defined in file *password/client/src/Login.js*.
+It allows rendering an authentication form.

-1. The navbar gives different links :
+1. The `<NavBar/>` (*password/client/src/NavBar.js*) gives different links :
     ```
+    import Login, {ProtectedLink} from './Login';
+    ...
     <nav className="navbar navbar-light bg-light">
         <Link className="nav-link" to={"/home"}>Home </Link>
         <Link className="nav-link" to={"/login"}>Login </Link>